 Proper disclosure and authorization requires:

-- A standalone disclosure (consisting only of the disclosure) informing the applicant that you will be running a background check.
+- A standalone disclosure (consisting only of the disclosure) informing the candidate that you will be running a background check.
 Non-standalone disclosures are an extremely common area of legal risk.

 - State disclosures (if applicable).
 Some states, like California, require specific disclosures and formatting.

-- An Authorization Form seeking consent from the applicant to run the background check.
+- An Authorization Form seeking consent from the candidate to run the background check.

 If you use the Checkr-hosted application flow (set up by default), Checkr will help automate disclosure and authorization for you by providing sample disclosure notices and authorization language.